 The format of the length differs among Oracle datatypes.
 For character select-list items, DESCRIBE sets SELL(J) to the maximum length in bytes of the select-list item.
 For NUMBER select-list items, scale and precision are returned respectively in the low and next-higher bytes of the variable.
 You can use the library subroutine SQLPRC to extract precision and scale values from SELL.
-See the section "Extracting Precision and Scale" on page 4-19.
+See the section Extracting Precision and Scale.

 You must reset SELL(J) to the required length of the data buffer before the FETCH.
 For example, when coercing a NUMBER to a FORTRAN CHARACTER string, set SELL(J) to the precision of the number plus two for the sign and decimal point.
 When coercing a NUMBER to a FORTRAN REAL, set SELL(J) to the length of REALs on your system.
-For more information about the lengths of coerced datatypes, see the section "Converting Data" on page 4 - 15.
+For more information about the lengths of coerced datatypes, see the section "Converting Data".